Troubleshooting Port Activation

 At times your Port might not come up after the data center has completed your cross connect to the Megaport demarcationThe demarcation point is the physical point at which the Megaport network ends and the customer network begins.
 Generally, this is a floor/rack/port assignment for an optical port..
 The most common reason for this is swapped fiber polarity, but there are additional checks that you can perform to confirm.

 You can verify Port status from the Megaport ONE Portal.
-On the Access page in the Portal, find the Port and mouse over its icon.
-A message displays the status of the service.
-(The color of the icon also indicates the service status.)
+On the Services page, find the Port and mouse over its icon.
+A message displays the status of the service and the color of the icon indicates the service status.